nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view all upcoming tasks
-2. Program shows the list of uncompleted todo tasks, events from today onwards, and all uncompleted deadlines<br>
+2. Program shows the list of uncompleted todo tasks, uncompleted events from today onwards, and all uncompleted deadlines<br>

-Use case ends

-**Extensions**

-* There are no events from today onwards

-> * Program returns a message, saying there are no events from today onwards<br>
-  Use case ends

-* There are no tasks with deadlines

-> * Program returns a message, saying there are no uncompleted deadlines<br>
 Use case ends

 <br></br>
 ### Use case: View all tasks